MarkPieszak/Angular1-ngForm-ngSubmit-fixes/README.md

 # Angular handle Enter keypress in any area & ngForm / ngSubmit fixes

 > With no jQuery dependency!
+> Use ngForm as if it was a normal form (with the Enter key & ngSubmit functionality fixed!)

 ## [DEMO : View it in Action!](http://mcpdesigns.github.io/ngForm-handle-Enter-Keypress/)